AtlasOfLivingAustralia/bie-index/doc/nameology/conventions.md

 * A *taxon* is a group of organisms that share some sort of common characteritics.
 A taxon can have several names, one of which is the *valid* or *accepted* name.
 * A *synonym* is a name applied to a taxon that now goes by a different name.
+  Note that what the ALA regards as a synonym is somewhat looser than the use of the term in the taxonomic community; all the ALA wants is to be able to say "this is now referred to as that" so that supplied names and searches can be redirected.
 * A *taxonomic concept* is the placement of a particular taxon in the taxonomic tree in relation other taxa.

 The common identifier for a taxonomic DwCA is the [taxonID](http://rs.tdwg.org/dwc/terms/index.htm#taxonID).